joelbowen/joel-dot-software/content/blog/6-principles-of-application-design-and-software-architecture/index.md

 Future designers and implementers will know more than what was identified during an architecture design phase.
 With that in mind, it's vital to weigh choices being proposed and evaluate whether or not each is necessary to make.

 Architecturally significant decisions, those that strongly influence the structure of the architecture, are often made during the architecture design phase.
-Defining ASRs is essential, but not every choice needs to be made before implementation begins.
+Defining ASRs is essential, but **not every choice needs to be made before implementation begins**.
 If it's a difficult choice that is easy to change later, it might not be architecturally significant and can be deferred to a downstream designer.

 **if it’s easy to change later then it is probably not an architecturally significant decision.**